Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

+Note that Lemma~\ref{lemma:path-to-edge} can be applied even if already up to~$n/2$ weights have been uncovered by applying Lemma~\ref{lemma:no-replacement}.

-We pair the above lemma and Proposition~\ref{prop:BoundedExpChar} with a coupling argument to arrive at the following result.
-For simplicity, we define~$\mathcal E^X_{\xi,r}$ as the event that a random graph contains an $r$-shallow topological minor of density at least~$\xi$ whose embedding~$\phi_V$ maps into~$X$.
+We now pair Lemma~\ref{lemma:no-dense-subgraph} and Proposition~\ref{prop:BoundedExpChar} to bound the probability that a dense shallor minor appears.
+We first formulate a property (in a sense a weak form of coupling) of random graph models that implies bounded expansion.
+For simplicity, we define~$\mathcal E^X_{\xi,r}$ as the event that a random graph contains an $r$-shallow topological minor with nails~$X$ of density at least~$\xi$.